 In this research, we propose a modeling framework for the deterministic LRP.
 It is a compact integer multicommodity flow-based model that optimizes locomotive flows over the entire network, while considering scheduled locomotive maintenance.
-Unlike other approaches proposed in the literature, our methodology does not resort to algorithmic strategies that generate maintenancefeasible paths in advance (Vaidyanathan et al., 2008b), or require reformulating the problem (Ziarati et al., 1997), or implementing complex solution methods (Powell et al., 2014).
+Unlike other approaches proposed in the literature, our methodology does not resort to algorithmic strategies that generate maintenancefeasible paths in advance (Vaidyanathan et al., 2008b) or implementing tailor-made solution methods (Powell et al., 2014).
 Rather, it is a simple yet effective tool that planners can use to support decision-making and analyze different operational scenarios within a few minutes.
-This paper focuses on the LRP faced by CN, and makes the following contributions:
+It makes use of commodity aggregation and flow decomposition techniques in order to devise a tractable integer programming formulation, which provides optimal solutions to real-size problems within short computing times when solved by state-of-the-art commercial solvers.
+This paper focuses on the LRP faced by CN, a major North American railroad, and makes the following contributions: